ramin0011/Judo-Xamarin/component/GettingStarted.md

      }

-//Pass through the payment you would like to facilitate var cardPayment = new PaymentViewModel
+//Pass through the payment you would like to facilitate var paymentViewModel = new PaymentViewModel
      {
       Amount = 4.5m,
       ConsumerReference = consumerRef,